vendidero/woocommerce-germanized/readme.txt

 * Virtue

 = Pro: Premium Support =
-Customers of WC Germanized Pro enjoy our qualified Germanized Support via Tickets.
+Customers of Woo Germanized Pro enjoy our qualified Germanized Support via Tickets.
 Of course we also seek to offer a good Plugin Support via WordPress Support Forums.

 = Double Opt In for WooCommerce =
 A new judgement of a German Court makes Shop Managers nervous about whether Double Opt In is required for Online Shops.
 Therefor WC Germanized offers Double Opt In Support for WooCommerce.